 Where the design community meets.

-Adelaide, Australia Developer Joined over 4 years ago
+Adelaide, Australia Developer Joined about 6 years ago

 I'm fine with the screen's corner radius and okay with the ears, but I really really really wish the inner-top corner radius of the ears matched the bottom corner radius of the sensor area.
 Having the inside of the ears with a tiny radius at the top and this big swooping curve at the bottom just looks weird.

 That said, that's a minor niggle with what looks like so far a really visually stunning phone.

 There isn't really a set of rules that instantly makes your product 100% inclusive and accessible.
 You could probably make up a set of guidelines that help, but even with them it's important to be able to understand the perspective of people that are different to you, and have them in the back of your mind when you're building your product.
 Doing this requires listening, reading and learning about the experiences of people who are different to you.